Invention Education Summer Workshop - Massachusetts

 What will you learn: The workshop will develop educators’ capacity to help kids learn to think and act as an inventor while developing a solution to a real-world problem.
 The workshop includes strategies for the effective use of JV InvenTeam activity guides made available free of charge on our website here.

 Why participate with us: We have helped thousands of high school teachers and student teams across the country learn to invent.
 Case studies and research publications offer evidence that our approach to invention education helps students develop confidence in their ability to engage in STEM and pursue STEM college and career pathways, even if they have had little exposure in the past to STEM.
 Our evidence-based model also transforms educators’ approach to teaching and facilitating student learning, and helps schools and districts make connections to STEM professionals in their communities and other community supporters.
 You can read our case studies and published research here.

 Cost: Registration is $1,500 per participant and includes lunch and workshop materials.
 Space is limited to 30 educators at each site.
 We will maintain a waitlist once the registration limit is reached.

 Contact: Email Emily Meehan if you have any questions.
 You can also contact her directly at 617-253-3410.

-Workshop sessions will be taught and faciliated by the Lemelson-MIT Program staff (former teachers) and former InvenTeam educators.
+Workshop sessions will be taught and faciliated by the Lemelson-MIT Program staff and former InvenTeam educators and special guest speakers.

 A discounted price of $239 a night has been reserved at the Holiday Inn Express & Suites on Monsignor O'Brien Highway in Cambridge.
 Book online here to take advantage of the room block or you can contact Andrew Connors directly at 617-577-7600 or firstname.lastname@example.org